 Eastern Turkey Tours Gobeklitepe: Although Gobeklitepe is in the Southeast Anatolia region, it is sometimes sought after by tourists as Eastern Turkey tours, and this 12,000-year-old temple can be combined into the Eastern Turkey itinerary.

-When planning an Eastern Anatolia tour, keep in mind that the region is less developed for tourism compared to Western Turkey, so it's important to do thorough research and plan your trip accordingly.
-Additionally, cultural sensitivity is important due to the diverse ethnic and cultural backgrounds of the region's inhabitants.
+When planning an Eastern Anatolia tour, remember that the region is less developed for tourism than Western Turkey, so it's essential to do thorough research and plan your trip accordingly.
+Additionally, cultural sensitivity is essential due to the diverse ethnic and cultural backgrounds of the region's inhabitants.
 It's recommended to work with local tour operators or guides who are familiar with the area.
 6-day Eastern Anatolia itinerary is an ideal Eastern Anatolia tour.

 - How often are Eastern Anatolia tours conducted throughout the year?